samvera/hyku/Home.md

       ```
       rake superadmin:grant[user@email.org]
       ```
-* Once your application is started, you can login as a superadmin using the "Administrator Login" option in the footer.
-Once logged in, you'll be able to create a new repository (tenant) or see currently existing tenants via an "Accounts" menu option in header.
+* You can now login as a superadmin using the "Administrator Login" option in the footer.
+Once logged in, you'll be able to create a new repository (i.e. tenant) or see currently existing tenants via an "Accounts" menu option in header.